 From the heights it is soon understood that Cudillero is a town born and developed around the fishing activity.
 It came to have the largest fleet in Asturias and one of the most important in the Bay of Biscay.
 A picture that is still repeated frequently is that of the boats arriving at a sheltered port, which, like the town, is collected and admirable.
 Nearby we find a modern fish rula, and next to it is a small shipyard and new industrial-artisan structures that care about getting productive and commercial performance to what the hooks get.

 Chopping in Cudillero is easy.
 If you prefer: tapas.
-And not just anything, its inhabitants, known as «Pixuetos», they are excellent gourmets of the sea and pass for "gourmets" when selecting the dish, if possible: a good fish.
-It should be noted that around the culinary excellence of monkfish, known here as a pixin, there is a new analogy with the name of its people.
-Pixín - Pixueto.
-Man and fish.
-The man with a demanding palate; the fish, the best that has been caught.
+And not just anything, its inhabitants, known as «Pixuets»They are excellent sea food and go through "foodies" when selecting the dish, if possible: a good fish.
+It should be clarified that around the culinary excellence of monkfish, known here as pixin, a new analogy arises with the gentilicio of its people.
+Pixin - Pixueto.
+Man and fish The demanding palate man; The fish, the best fish ever.

 There has always been a small rivalry between the inhabitants of the upper neighborhoods and those closest to the port.
 In Cai, in the high zone, live the caízos that traditionally lived of agricultural works.
 In the lower part, Cuideiru inhabit the pixuetos concerned about fishing and lately for the tourism that goes to the town to visit it and to sit at the table of a terrace in the town square.